diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 teapot.render();
 {% endhighlight %}

-Everything looks good, but unfortunately the code above has a subtle problem that will cause it to fail.
+Everything seems perfect, but unfortunately the code above has a subtle problem that will cause it to fail.
 To understand that problem, let's do a step-by-step walkthrough of this line of code:

 {% highlight cpp %}
 Mesh teapot = LoadMeshFromFile("assets/models/teapot.gltf");
 {% endhighlight %}

-1. The `LoadMeshFromFile` function returns a `Mesh` object by value.
-That temporary `Mesh` object (let's refer to it as `tempMesh`) is copy-constructed from `localMesh`.
-This means that at this point we have two objects (`localMesh` and `tempMesh`) that wrap the same OpenGL objects.
+- The `LoadMeshFromFile` function returns a `Mesh` object by value.
+That temporary `Mesh` object (let's refer to it as `returnedTempMesh`) is copy-constructed from another temporary `Mesh` object that's created in the return statement (let's refer to this one as `localTempMesh`):

+{% highlight cpp %}
+// returnedTempMesh is the Mesh that's returned by this function Mesh LoadMeshFromFile(const std::string& filePath)
+{
+    // ...

+    // localTempMesh is created by the call to Mesh(VAO, EBO, numIndices) below return Mesh(VAO, EBO, numIndices);
+}
+{% endhighlight %}

+- This means that at one point in time we have two objects (`returnedTempMesh` and `localTempMesh`) that wrap the same OpenGL objects.

-2. When we exit `LoadMeshFromFile`, `localMesh` goes out of scope, which causes the OpenGL objects it wraps to be deleted in its destructor.
-Since `tempMesh` wraps the same OpenGL objects, this means that the objects that `tempMesh` wraps have now been deleted too.
+- When we exit `LoadMeshFromFile`, `localTempMesh` goes out of scope, which causes the OpenGL objects it wraps to be deleted in its destructor.
+Since `returnedTempMesh` wraps the same OpenGL objects, this means that the objects that `returnedTempMesh` wraps have now been deleted too.

-3. Finally, the `teapot` object is copy-constructed from `tempMesh`.
+- Finally, the `teapot` object is copy-constructed from `returnedTempMesh`.
 This means that `teapot` ends up wrapping the already deleted objects too.

-So the call to `teapot.render();` will fail because the VAO and the EBO of the teapot have already been deleted.
+So the call to `teapot.render();` will fail because the VAO and the EBO of the teapot have already been deleted by the time we execute it.

-To understand that problem, let's go back to the definition of the `Mesh` class.
-We only defined a constructor, a destructor and the `render` method in that class, but C++ silently defined two more methods: the copy constructor and the copy assignment operator.
+The root of this problem is the copy constructor and the copy assignment operator that C++ silently generated for us in the `Mesh` class.
 Those methods look like this:

 {% highlight cpp %}
 // Copy constructor